nateee7/nateee7/README.md

 	-

-am kinda social, but too much
+am kinda social, but not too much
-for some time in my Git will appear only practise projects, that I code in educational purposes